Falkland Islands Philatelic Study Group Online

 Updated! - Listing of West Falkland WF.2

-September 2016 Upland Goose (Vol. XXIV No.6) gave a listing in the Under the Magnifying Glass article of WF.2 cancellation
+Autumn 2016 Upland Goose (Vol. XXIV No.6) gave a listing in the Under the Magnifying Glass article of WF.2 cancellation dates.

-dates.
-A checklist of dates known of the WF.2 canceller is given here.
-This listing is updated as at April 2017.
+here.
+This listing is updated as at April 2018.

 click here to download West Falkland canceller checklist

-New - Listing of New Island N.1 and N.2 Cancellation
+Updated! - Listing of New Island N.1 and

 click here to download New Island canceller dates listing